ua-snap/shiny-apps/cmip3_cmip5/www/help03_plotOptions.md

 on the data subset.
 Grouping is for factors and it's only sensible if there are at least two levels of a factor in the data table.
 The menu, among others, must be updated when the data changes.
 Some options are hierarchically dependent.
-For example, the faceting variable has the same requirements as the grouping variable, which depends on the data, but of the candidate factors one could facet by, it is important to consider if we need to drop one from the list because it has been chosen for grouping.

-Aside: I may change this requirement, as there is nothing necessarily bad about grouping and faceting by the same variable.
-But for reasons beyond the scope of this document complexities of the app may suggest I leave the restriction in place.
+For example, the color options dpened on the grouping variable which, for some plots, depends on the axis variable(s).

 #### Plot Options are Plot-Dependent <img style="float: right" src="screenshots/plotOptionsPanel_1_white.png"/>